800-liter industrial kettle

 Thickness and interior finish

 The thickness of the body directly influences thermal stability and service life.
-Some low-cost kettles reduce millimeters in the bottom and jacket to lower manufacturing costs.
+Some low-cost kettles reduce millimeters in the bottom and jacket to cut manufacturing costs.
 The result usually appears after one or two years: thermal deformation and loss of flatness.

 For viscous products, it is advisable to use a sanitary polished interior finish, especially if the equipment works with agitation.